ravigithub19/expense-tracker/README.md

-## Expense Calculator
+## Expense Tracker

-> Developed an Expense Calculator Web App using ReactJS turned into a PWA (Progressive Web App) to track all the transactions done.
+> Developed an Expense Tracker Web App using ReactJS turned into a PWA (Progressive Web App) to track all the transactions done.

 ## Built using -
 * ReactJS